SinghNavnoor/Classification_prediction_of_income/README.md

 ![workclass_maritalStatus_Hours_worked](https://user-images.githubusercontent.com/86537623/209460551-23907385-ae6c-4abc-b80b-718649285533.png)
 - Men worked more than women in every Marital Status and Working class.
 - This sheds a light on other responsibilities that women have, and are not recognized.
-- The dataset does not take into account the number of hours an individual spent taking care of their homes.
+- The dataset does not take into account the number of hours an individual spent taking care of their home.
 Then that would have been skewed towards women.

 ## Machine Learning Models
 #### This being a classification problem, there were two types of models in focus.
 KNN and Logistic Regression.